pallavilagisetti/admin_control/upstar-backend/README.md

 ## 📄 License

-This project is part of the SkillGraph AI platform.
+This project is part of the Upstar platform.

 ## 🆘 Support